Dedicated team to build a

 You can’t suit everyone’s needs — it is a straight path to mediocrity.
 You should choose your target group of consumers and provide them with best solutions possible.
 You are going to have a reliable basis for success, if the group is big enough and ready to pay.

 How to find your group:

 - You should determine what type of market you aim for: existing or a new one?
-What your product-market relations are going to be: new product/existing market, new product/new market, old product/new market, old product/existing market?
+What your product-market relations are going to be: new product on existing market, new product on new market, old product on new market, or old product on existing market?

-- Next you should define the most important criterias for segmentation: geographic, demographic, psychographic, behavioral.
+- Next you should define the most important criteria for segmentation: geographic, demographics, psychographics, behavioral.

 - Divide market into segments, which may be interesting for your business.

-- To create a target client profile, draw a segmentation scheme that visually shows, which criterias you had and which of those you chose.
+- To create a target client profile, draw a segmentation scheme that visually shows, which criteria you had and which of those you chose.

 - You should choose up to three segments, evaluate target segment size, its growth potential, profitability, competitive power, and accessibility.

 You should research products and solutions that already exist on the market regardless of what you intend to offer.

 Even a simple competitive analysis can help you see things clear.
 Probably, even realize that you are not as unique as you wish to think.